 Students completing the 69-credit School Psychology program at Andrews University need not take any electives.
-Students who obtained their EdS at an institution other than Andrews University must complete 8 credits of doctoral electives at

-Andrews University.
-Included in these credits must be EDFN500.
+Students who obtained their EdS at an institution other than Andrews University must complete 9 credits of doctoral electives at Andrews University.
+Included in these credits must be EDFN500 and courses missed from Andrews University required courses.
+If students received their EdS in School Psychology at Andrews University, the following courses must have been included: